 The end of a relationship is a significant event, and usually, the most important thing you can do to help yourself heal is to give yourself time to accept what’s happened and to process your emotions.
 The expression ‘time is a healer’ couldn’t be more true when it comes to mending a broken heart or adjusting to life without your ex-partner.
 How you use your time in the days, weeks or months after a relationship ends, can have a significant impact on how you move forward.

 While there are many different emotions that you might experience when a relationship comes to an end, some of the most common include sadness, anger, grief, loneliness, and confusion.
 These emotions can be difficult to deal with, so it can be tempting to try and suppress them, or to bottle them up in the hope that they’ll go away.

 But, the reality is that avoiding uncomfortable or painful emotions will typically prolong them, and leave you stuck firmly in the past.
 This can not only make it difficult to enjoy the present, or look forward to the future; but it can lead to unresolved issues being carried into a new relationship later on.

 2. Go with the flow

 After a relationship ends, it’s normal to experience a rollercoaster of different emotions; some of which might last for minutes or hours, while others can last for days or months.
-You might feel tearful, then angry, then empowered by the idea of your new found independence, then regretful over the past, then hopeful for the future, and so on.
+You might feel tearful, then angry, then empowered by the idea of your newfound independence, then regretful over the past, then hopeful for the future, and so on.

 It’s important not to try and fight your emotions or force yourself to feel better, as this can leave you feeling even more frustrated.
-Even if you chose to leave a relationship, and you know it’s for the best, it can still take time to move on, and to adjust to life as a single person.
+Even if you chose to leave a relationship, and you know it’s for the best, it can still take time to move on and adjust to life as a single person.